 above graphic where the lines appear one by one, in order of their year.

-All this requires is a single function from gganimate
+All this requires is a single function from gganimate.
+In

 and specify that the variable to use when splitting the graphic into